 - Oranges - use any variety that you would like.
 For this batch, I used blood orange and navel.

-Lemon, lime or grapefruit slices - Dehydrated citrus is a beautiful thing and it's fun to mix it up!
+Use Other Citrus Fruits - Dehydrated citrus is a beautiful thing and it's fun to mix it up!
 Slice the fruit thin and follow the same baking instructions for the dehydrated orange slices.
+Use the dehydrated lemons, limes and grapefruit slices as cocktail garnishes.

 🥣 Instructions for Dehydrated Orange Slices

-Arrange orange slices on parchment lined sheet pans.
+Arrange orange slices on parchment paper arranged on a cookie sheet.

 Bake orange slices at 170° for 2 hours.
 Flip each slice over.
 Bake for an additional 2 hours.